Lambda-School-Labs/beerthoven-be/README.md

 1. Create your .env file to feed environment variables to Prismatopia
 2. Start the services via `make local-up`
-3. Develop and deploy your Prisma datamodel
+3. Develop and deploy your Prisma data-model
 4. Develop and deploy your Apollo resolvers
 5. Go to 3 until done
 6. Push to AWS